eye-division/jeniross/_gallery/commissions.md

 ---
 title: Commissions
 description_markdown: >-
   Commissions have formed an important part of Jeni Ross’s work.
-Each project is different and affords an exciting challenge to combine colour, movement and content and to integrate these sympathetically into a specific location.
+Every project is different and affords an exciting challenge, working together to combine colour, movement and content and to integrate these sympathetically into a specific location.
 homepage_description_markdown: ''
 frontpage: true
 gallery_date: 2018-04-02 00:00:00